 The program is designed for students who have no previous social work education and for those who want to build upon their baccalaureate social work education.
+Students may enroll in the face-to-face or online program.
+Classes are designed for working professionals with workplace internship options.

-Students will be admitted full or part time.
-Courses are offered evenings with some Saturday classes, which are electives.
-State-of-the-art technology will permit students to acquire social work knowledge, skills, and values through multiple educational methods.
+Courses in the face-to-face program are offered evenings with some Saturday classes, which are electives.
+Some electives are offered online asynchronously and/or with synchronous meetings.
 Students will take all courses on the campus where they are enrolled, while benefiting from the quality faculty and resources of both universities.